Walking from Kiyomizudera to Ginkakuji

 Ginkakuji (Silver Pavilion)

 We arrived at Ginkakuji (Silver Pavilion), which despite its name is not actually silver.
 It was built as a retirement villa by a shogun whose grandfather’s retirement villa was Kinkakuji (Golden Pavilion).
 After the shogun’s death, the villa became a zen temple.
-The path at Ginkakuji takes you in a loop from the entrance, uphill to a viewpoint and then downhill to the exit.
-From the top, you get a great view of the grounds with the city behind it.

-IMG_2848Walking from Kiyomizudera to Ginkakuji
+walking to Ginkakuji

 Getting a bus from Ginkakuji to Kyoto

 How did we not notice the buses were going in the wrong direction?
-Our bus arrived in about 10 minutes and took us to Kyoto station.
+Our bus arrived in about 10 minutes and took us to Kyoto Station.
 We probably could have gotten a bus to the door of the Citadines, but like I said we were clueless.

 Kyoto bus tip: get a bus map from the info centre at Kyoto Station.